 - Conduct yourself like a professional.

-In rare cases a highly accomplished, national or international-level coach or athlete may be exempt from the strength or technique tests due to chronic injury.
-The same exemption is available for veteran military, law enforcement and first responders.
-These exemptions will be applied for on a case-by-case basis and be presented to the Chief of that discipline (SFG, SFL or SFB) for approval.
-All requests for exemption can be sent to: firstname.lastname@example.org for vetting.
-We will then forward to the respective chiefs.
+In rare cases a highly accomplished, national, or international-level coach or athlete may be exempt from the strength or technique tests due to chronic injury.
+The same exemption is available for veteran military, law enforcement, and first responders.
+These exemptions will be approved on a case-by-case basis.
+Requests for a testing exemption can be sent here.